plotly/documentation/Styles.md

 1. run `$ jekyll serve --config _config_dev.yml` to create a local server @ http://localhost:4000 that browsersync leverages (see gulpfile.js to adjust as needed)

 OR

 2. run `$ jekyll build --config _config_dev.yml` and leverage a local server @ http://api.plotly.dev through a service like MAMP Pro that browsersync leverages (see gulpfile.js to adjust as needed)
-2. run `$ gulp`
+3. run `$ gulp`
-3. make any updates to the scss files
+4. make any updates to the scss files

 ### markup + scss workflow

 It's a bit of a hassle to make concurrent updates to markup and scss.
-Anytime you update an html/js file you'll have to run a `$ jekyll build` command or `$ jekyll serve` have jekyll watching for changes.
-I have found issue with jekyll's watch being too sensitive and have opted to build when I choose to prevent long hangs because of the size of the repo.
+Anytime you update an html/js file you'll have to run a `$ jekyll build` command or `$ jekyll serve` and have jekyll watching for changes.
+I have found issues with jekyll's watch being too sensitive and have opted to build when I choose to prevent long hangs because of the size of the repo.
-When you run a `$ jekyll` you need to update any scss file as jekyll will automatically replace the styles.css file.
-For example if you just modify any scss file and save it, it will overwrite the file jekyll has produced.
+When you run a `$ jekyll` you need to update any scss file as jekyll will automatically replace the styles.css file. e.g.: if you modify any scss file and save it, it will overwrite the file jekyll has produced.

 ### folder structure